An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 The single character entropy of the Voynich text is consistently lower than that of the source texts, by a relatively small margin.
 The four Voynich transcriptions have a mean entropy of 3.829 ± 0.044 and the four plain texts have 4.014 ± 0.016.
 The difference between the two averages is 0.189, which is still significantly greater than the variation in either value.

 A clearer picture emerges from the statistics of the first and last characters of the words.
 For the four plain texts, the first characters have almost identical entropies as the set of all characters.
 The word final characters have a much reduced entropy value.
 This is most conspicuous for the Italian text.
-For the Voynich text we also see that word initial characters have a significantly reduced entropy, while the reduction for the word final characters is even more pronounced.
-This is shown in the following plot, where the entropy of the word-initial characters is on the horizontal scale, and the word-final characters on the vertical scale.
+For the Voynich text we see that, in addition, word initial characters have a significantly reduced entropy, while the reduction for the word final characters is even more pronounced.
+This is illustrated by Figure 6 below, where the entropy of the word-initial characters is on the horizontal scale, and the word-final characters on the vertical scale.

 Figure 6: character entropies of first characters (horizontal) and last characters (vertical) of words